Snowman-scott/Snowman-scott/README.md

-- 👋 Hi, I’m @Snowman-scott
+- Hi, I’m @Snowman-scott / Rose
-- 👀 I’m just messing around with code :3
+- I'm a GCSE Student Sitting exams in may - Jun 25
+- Any help welcome :D
-- 🌱 I’m currently learning Python, C# and C++
+- I’m currently learning Python, C# and C++ Mainly Python for GCSE OCR
-- 💞️ I’m looking to collaborate on N/A
-- 😄 Pronouns: He/she
+- Pronouns: He/she
+- I’m just messing around with code :3

 <!---
 Snowman-scott/Snowman-scott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.